 iMovie is an Apple product, available for both iOS devices, as either an app or program that allows you to create movies and Hollywood-style trailers.

-iMovie is so easy to use, that I got my 12 year old son to take a video that I had already produced (in iMovie) and add subtitles to it.
+iMovie is so easy to use, that when my son was 12 year old, I got him to take a video that I had already produced (in iMovie) and add subtitles.

 Here’s an example of iMovie in action when I created a video explaining how to leave a review for #BusinesssAddicts The Podcast on iTunes (my son did the subtitles, so apologies for the typos – should’ve proofread better – doh!):

-I use Screenflow to create all of my instructional videos for my online training programs and any other quick instructional pieces I wish to share with my audience.
+I use Screenflow to create all of my instructional videos for my online training programs (check out the Click Engage Convert Academy) and any other quick instructional pieces I wish to share with my audience.

 With ScreenFlow you can record any part of your monitor, whilst also capturing your video camera, iOS device, microphone, multi-channel audio device and/or your computer audio.